 For a character who's popularity is higher than its ever been, you'd think Fox would jump all over this film to capitalize on its box office potential.
 So what's really the problem?

 According to one of The Daily SuperHero's insiders, Fox may not be the problem with green lighting a solo Deadpool movie...
 Disney and Marvel Entertainment may be the real issue behind the scenes of it.
 Without having any confirmation, this information is more a product of what's been heard in certain Hollywood production circles.
 (Cue the "grain of salt" comment.)

-The source stated that several within the industry believe that due to the increased popularity of Deadpool, Disney and Marvel are the ones who want a PG-13 Deadpool film more than Fox does.
-This could make sense seeing as how Deadpool is less of a mature-themed character than he's been in the past and his current path appears to be one which is taking him toward the larger mainstream audience.
+The source stated that several within the industry believe that due to the increased popularity of Deadpool, Disney and Marvel are the ones who want a PG-13 Deadpool film.
+This could make sense seeing as how Deadpool's current path appears to be one which is taking him toward the larger mainstream audience.

 Editor UPDATE Note: Some are saying Disney and Marvel have no power over Fox since Fox owns the movie rights to Deadpool.
 But as in any licensing agreement deal, per an Intellectual Property lawyer contact of mine, an IP owner does indeed have some say regarding their IP in what they'd consider extreme situations under a licensing deal with other companies.
 Plus, Disney hasn't approved any R-rated Marvel-related theatrical release since they acquired Marvel in 2009.

 (Now here comes some conjecture about this from me.)

 This is apparent with his recent appearance in the video game LEGO Marvel Super Heroes where Deadpool has his own side missions throughout the game.
 Plus, his season 2 appearance in the Ultimate Spider-Man animated series shows his mainstream path.